matloff/fastLinearAlgebra/README.md

 $$

-The matrix M is said to be of size 2x2 (2 rows, 2 columns), while v and w are each matrices of size of 2x2.
+The matrix M is said to be of size 2x2 (2 rows, 2 columns), while v and w, if considered as matrices, are each of size of 2x1.

+Note: We are displaying the vectors v and w here as columns, but sometimes they will be shown as rows.
+Either way, the key point is that a vector is an ordered set of numbers, however it is displayed.

 Now, what does that matrix equation mean?
 First, consider the expression Mv.
-It is defined this way:
+Motivated by our comments above regarding the correspondence between linear equations and inner prodcts, we define a matrix-vactor product this way:

 > The number in the i<sup>th</sup> row of Mv is the inner product with row i of
 > M with v.